Woon-2/cpp-smart-pointer-type-trait/README.md

-# 🎈Smart Pointer Type Trait🎈
+# Smart Pointer Type Trait🎈
 A simple, header-only cpp library implementing smart pointer type traits.
 You can easily compile your code diffrently depending on which pointer-type is used.
 You can find inheritance and you won't have trouble with const, volatile keywords.